 10) Industrial and Manufacturing Engineering

 Industrial and manufacturing engineering can be considered one of the hardest majors because it requires an interdisciplinary approach.
-These students and professionals will 鈥渁pply science, mathematics, and engineering methods to complex system integration and operations.
-Because these systems are so large and complex, IEs need to have knowledge and skills in a wide variety of disciplines, the ability to work well with people, and a broad, systems perspective,鈥 according to .
+Per Oregon State University, students and professionals in this field apply science, mathematics, and engineering methods to complex system integration and operations.
+Because these systems are so large and complex, industrial engineers need knowledge and skills across a wide variety of disciplines, the ability to work well with people, and a broad systems perspective.
+The 2024 BLS median annual wage for industrial engineers was $101,140, and employment is projected to grow 11% through 2034, the fastest-growing specialty on this list.
+BLS projects approximately 38,500 new industrial engineering jobs over the decade, the largest absolute jobs gain of any specialty here.

 Related: Best Colleges for Industrial Engineering